 If your arm is still a blank canvass, the shoulder is a good place to start.
 Then work your way downwards then fill it in.
 There are other artists and customers, who prefer to start the other way around, from the wrist going up.
 Essentially it is the same principle.
 By starting on end, the rest of the graphics can be mapped out properly.
 Discuss a flow plan with your artist.

-This decision ultimately depends on you, the wearer’s preference.
 Do you want to showcase your left or right arm?
 Do you want your artwork on dominant arm or on the arm you use to shake your hands with?
 If you drive, sun exposure of the left arm might be an issue not unless you intend to cover it or intend not to open the window anyway.

 An upper arm half sleeve piece can take 8 hours minimum, with a more reasonable estimate being in the 12-15 hour bracket for work using complex lines, color and shading.